Author: Jamie Ford

 Main Character(s):

-Henry Lee-a smart, independent, Chinese American boy who readers also encounter as a man with many sweet yet painful memories
+Henry Lee-a smart, independent, Chinese American boy who readers also encounter as a man with many sweet yet painful memories;

 Keiko Okabe-an artistic, confident Japanese American girl whose family is taken away to internment camps in the U.S. during WWII